 Chroogomphus tomentosus - dry, orange and fuzzy.
 Another gilled mushroom very often mistaken for a chanterelle.

-T. floccosus (bonarii) - orange, but paler more irregular veins, scaly and umbilicate.
+Turbinellus floccosus - orange, but paler more irregular veins, scaly and umbilicate.
 (Fully described below).

-T. floccosus (bonarii) - orange, but paler more irregular veins, scaly and umbilicate (unlike Cantharellus).
+T. floccosus - orange, but paler more irregular veins, flattened scales and umbilicate (unlike Cantharellus).
+Fades to brown.

-Polyozellus mutliplex (Thelephorales) - related to many of the tougher stemmed Toothed mushrooms (except Hydnum) and the Boletopsis polypore.
-The blue chanterelle, rare, growing in large clusters 15cm high and even wider.
+Polyozellus mutliplex grp (Thelephorales) - related to many of the tougher stemmed Toothed mushrooms (except Hydnum) and the Boletopsis polypore.
+The so-called blue chanterelles, growing in large clusters 15cm high and even wider.

 Also consider some gilled,